cloudmesh/cloudmesh-queue/README.md

 The *cloudmesh-job* provides a job queuing and scheduling framework.
 It includes a library as well as a commandline interface.
-Both allow users to leverage all the available compute resources to perform tasks which have heavy usage of compute power and execution time.
+Both allow users to leverage all the available compute resources to perform tasks which have heavy usage of compute power and high execution time.
 A user can configure all available compute resources as 'hosts' in a configuration file along with the list of jobs to be executed.
 Then, based on the scheduler policy, user can schedule these jobs on configured hosts.

 ## Prerequisits

-* Cloudmesh-job uses `ssh` access to the remote compute machine. ssh clients are avalaible on oll mayor platforms including macOS, Linux, Windows.
+* Cloudmesh-job uses `ssh` access to the remote compute machine. ssh clients are avalaible on all major platforms including macOS, Linux, Windows.
-* It is assumed that you use public keys to authenticate to rempte machines.
+* It is assumed that you use public keys to authenticate to remote machines.
 We assume you use ssh-add and/or keychain to avoid issuing passwords when you use the cloudmehs-job
-* We do not recommend using passwordless keys as ssh-add and keychain exisst to avoid this.
+* We do not recommend using passwordless keys as ssh-add and keychain exist to avoid this.

 ## Installation